alfariiizi/input/README.md

 export default NumberInput;
 ```

+## You want to Custom it?
+Yes you can

-## Example of extend it to your custom form
+Example of custom input component based on `@alfarizi/react-input`

 ```tsx
 import * as React from "react";